mroonga/mroonga/doc/source/install.rst

 .. note::

-   If you specified not 'utf8_general_ci' nor 'utf8mb4_general_ci', mroonga use MySQL incompatible COLLATION which is implemented in groonga.
+   If you specified neither 'utf8_general_ci' nor 'utf8mb4_general_ci', mroonga uses MySQL incompatible COLLATION which is implemented in groonga.

 CentOS 5